As ODOT Seeks Financial Rescue, Feds Deny Massive Rose Quarter Grant

 HOW GRAND: Vendor at the Grand Floral Parade as it crosses through the Rose Quarter in 2022.
 (Michael Raines)

 An Oregon Department of Transportation official announced Oct.
-17 that the US Department of Transportation denied the agency’s request for $750 million to help fund the widening of I-5 at the Rose Quarter.
+17 that the U.S. Department of Transportation has denied the agency’s request for $750 million to help fund the widening of Interstate 5 at the Rose Quarter.

-Speaking to a work group convened by the Joint Committee on Transportation, ODOT’s Brendan Finn, the agency’s director of urban mobility and major projects, said that the agency had just learned from the U.S. Department of Transportation that the feds had rejected ODOT’s application for $750 million to help pay for the proposed widening of I-5 at the Rose Quarter.
+Speaking to a work group convened by the Joint Committee on Transportation, ODOT’s Brendan Finn, the agency’s director of urban mobility and major projects, said the agency had just learned from the U.S. Transportation Department that the feds had rejected ODOT’s application for $750 million to help pay for the proposed widening of I-5 at the Rose Quarter.

 “We shot for lightning to strike twice but were unsuccessful,” Finn told the group.